shaloo/web3-user-personas/README.md

 # web3-user-personas

+Welcome to the most comprehensive research resource on Web3 user personas.

 What will help bring the next billion users to Web3?
+Is it one or more of these:

 1. Building cool Web3 technologies that Web3 wizards come up with?